 Layer 3 of the OSI model.
+Operates in the networks (probably routers), not in end stations.
 Responsible for delivering packets from a source host to a destination host across multiple networks.
 Provides addressing and routing mechanisms that allow packets to travel through intermediate routers.

 Key functions: